 Best Affordable Premium Smartphone: OnePlus 9 Pro

 This category is different from the above “best overall” category in that this is no longer looking at it from an average consumer perspective.
-This is for people who want more specs, more bells and whistles, but don’t want to pay the four-digit asking price of the Galaxy S21 Ultra.
+This category is for people who want more specs and features but don’t want to pay the four-digit asking price of the Galaxy S21 Ultra.

-The OnePlus 9 Pro is our choice here.
+There were a lot of worthy contenders but the OnePlus 9 Pro is our choice.
 It’s got a brilliant 120Hz OLED display that’s almost as good as the Galaxy S21 Ultra’s (it falls short in peak brightness by a hair), premium build quality, excellent haptics, and a really strong main and ultra-wide camera.
 In fact, the only area in which the Galaxy S21 Ultra clearly beats the OnePlus 9 Pro is in zooming prowess.
 But then the OnePlus 9 Pro charges much faster, and costs $250 less.

 There may be readers who will push back at the idea of a $900-ish phone being called “affordable”, but four-digit pricing for top tier flagships have been a reality in the smartphone space for several years now, and the OnePlus 9 Pro offers virtually everything those phones do without crossing that mark.